 To prove that it works this way, simply find a saved search that you modified from any app that you installed.
 Look at the local conf file and observe your changes.
-Now, go edit the saved search and restore some attribute to it's original value; the most obvious one here would be the search attribute, but that's tricky if it's multiple lines.
-Now, go look at the local conf file again.
+Now go edit the saved search and restore some attribute to it's original value (the most obvious one here would be the search attribute), but that's tricky if it's multiple lines.
+Now go look at the local conf file again.
 If you've updated it with exactly the same value, then that attribute will have been completely removed from the local file.
 This is in fact a neat trick that can be used to revert local changes to allow future updates to "pass-though" unimpeded.
 In SHC scenarios, this may be your only option to remove local settings.

 Okay, so what's the value in having a minimize command if Splunk does this automatically every time it's makes a change?
 Well, simply put, because Splunk can't write to all local file locations.
-Splunk only writes to the local folders of system, etc/users, and etc/apps (and sometimes to deployment-apps app.conf local file, but that's a different topic).
+Splunk only writes to system, etc/users, and etc/apps local folders (and sometimes to deployment-apps app.conf local file, but that's a completely different story.)

 Also, there are times where boolean values will show up in an unexpected manor because of how Splunk treats them internally.
-It isn't certain if this is a silly mistake in the default .conf files or a clever workaround to what's essentially a design flaw in the conf system.
-Either way, we suspect the user benefits.
-Because Splunk accepts more values as boolean than what it will write out, certain boolean values will always be explicitly stored in the conf files.
-This means that disabled and several other settings in savedsearches.conf always get explicitly written.
+I'm still not sure if this is a silly mistake in the default .conf files or a clever workaround to what's essentially a design flaw in the conf system.
+But either way, I suspect the user benefits.
+Because splunk accepts more values as boolean than what it will write out, this means that certain boolean values will always be explicitly store in the conf files.
+This means that disabled and bunches of other settings in savedsearches.conf always get explicitly written.
 How is that helpful?
 Well, imagine what would happen if you accidentally changed disabled = 1 in the global stanzas in savedsearches.conf.
 Well, nothing if all savedsearches have that values explicitly written.
 The point is this: there are times when repeating yourself isn't a bad thing.
 (Incidentally, this is the reason for the --preserve-key flag on the minimize command.)